posted February 22, 2022

 Windsor Historical Society is an equal opportunity employer and encourages applications from people of color, women, and LGBTQ+ applicants.

-Send cover letter, resume, list of three professional or academic references, and one writing sample to: firstname.lastname@example.org, by May 21, 2021.
+Send cover letter, resume, list of three professional references, and two writing samples to firstname.lastname@example.org, by March 25, 2022.

 [download job posting pdf]